getpatchwork/patchwork/docs/development.md

 Where `mm_user` and `mm_pass` are the username and password you have registered with on the Mailman instance found at `mm_host`.

-**NOTE:** We provide instructions for downloading archives from the patchwork mailing list, but almost any instance of Mailman will allow downloading of archives as seen above; simply change the `pw_url` variable defined.
+**NOTE:** We provide instructions for downloading archives from the Patchwork mailing list, but almost any instance of Mailman will allow downloading of archives as seen above; simply change the `pw_url` variable defined.
 You can find more informations about this [here][ref-mman-bulk].

-Load these archives into patchwork.
+Load these archives into Patchwork.
 Depending on the size of the downloaded archives this may take some time:

     (.venv)$ PYTHONPATH=. ./patchwork/bin/parsearchive.py \